Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Preventative Measures**

     As part of a short rest, you can use your herbalism kit to administer an herbal remedy that helps a creature recover from their ailments.
-The creature gains advantage on saving throws against poison and disease for the next hour.
+The creature gains :d20-adv:**Advantage** on saving throws against poison and disease for the next hour.

----

-#### Historian
+### Historian
 *1st-level Feat*

 **Prerequisites:** Intelligence 13+ or Intelligence (History) proficiency